-Fortunately, creating a workable household budget -- one that gives you the tools to make sure that you are not spending yourself into debt each month -- is less complicated than you might think.
+Fortunately, creating a workable household budget -- one that gives you the tools to make sure you're not overspending each month -- is easier than you might think.

-All it requires is that you take a honest look at what you spend each month and what you earn.
+All it requires is taking an honest look at what you spend each month and what you earn.
 The hardest part is sticking to your budget once you've drafted it.

 Eliminating the Fear From Budgeting

-The first step is to realize that a budget is not mysterious.
-As the Website One Money Design says, a budget is nothing more than a financial document that you use to track your income and expenses.
-You can use electronic budgeting software to create your household budget.
-Alternatively, you can just use paper and pencil.
+A budget is nothing more than a financial document that you use to track your income and expenses.
+You can use electronic budgeting software to create your household budget, an Excel spreadsheet, or paper and pencil.
 Choose the method that feels right for you.

 One Money Design recommends that you set a definite date -- one that's not too far away -- to create your budget.
-If you are married or living with a significant other, you need to include your partner in the budget planning.
-This is important; a household budget will not work if you are watching your pennies, but your partner is blowing $5 every morning on expensive coffee.
+If you are married or living with a significant other, you'll want to include them in the budget planning.
+This is important; a household budget will not succeed if both of you are not on the same page with your spending habits.

 When you start to create your budget, you'll need some necessary paperwork for reference, most notably your most recent bank statements -- preferably at least three months’ worth.
 You'll also need things like paycheck stubs, rental checks or disability payment stubs that document your monthly income.